cagov/engaged.ca.gov/docs/mmmd.md

 * 11ty will make each of your modules available to templates within the `modules` object.
 * Access each module by `id` given in the MMMD file.
 For example, `modules.myFirstModule`.
 * The parsed markdown content for the module will be available via `content`.
 For example, `module.myFirstModule.content`.

+## Possible problems

+We might see problems if dashes are used to create a fourth-level nested list.
+At this time, the workaround would be to use asterix instead.